Sperner systems with restricted differences: Applications to intersecting systems and set systems with restricted symmetric differences

 Recently, Huang, Klurman, and Pohoata \cite[Theorem 1.2]{HKP20} gave an algebraic proof of Kleitman's theorem and established the extension that $f_{L}(n)=O(n^{t-s})$ when $L=\{2s+1,\ldots,2t\}$ with $t>s\geq 0$.
 They also showed that $f_L(n)=O(n^c)$ if the number of even integers in $L$ is $c$, as $n \to \infty$ \cite[Theorem 3.5]{HKP20}.
 Moreover, they showed that if $q$ is a power of $2$ and $L=[q-1]$, then $f_{L,q}(n)=\Theta(n^{q/2-1})$ \cite[Theorem 3.6]{HKP20}.

-Next, we explain why our upper bounds on $q$-modular $L$-differencing Sperner systems in $2^{[n]}$ are also upper bounds on $f_{L,q}(n)$.
-Indeed, the proof of the corresponding upper bounds on $f_{L,q}(n)$ only requires minimal changes.
-The key observation is that the following analogue of Proposition~\ref{prop: p-adic} works perfectly: \begin{prop} If there exists a degree-$d$ univariate polynomial $g$ separating $0$ from $L+q\Z$, then we have if in addition $v_p(g(0))\leq v_p(g(u-1))$ for each $u \in L+q\Z$, or $v_p(g(0))\leq v_p(g(u+1))$ for each $u \in L+q\Z$, then we have a stronger upper bound that
+Next, we explain why the same polynomial method also gives upper bounds on \(f_{L,q}(n)\).
+Indeed, the proof of the corresponding upper bounds on \(f_{L,q}(n)\) only requires minimal changes.
+The key observation is that the following analogue of Proposition~\ref{prop: p-adic} holds.